jimmoffitt/rules-migrator/README.md

   + Writing write rules JSON to a local file.
   + POSTing rules to the target system using the PowerTrack Rules API.

-Note that this tool does not currently save the potentially batched JSON payloads, and only single complete ruleset files are ever written.
-(This functionality is needed, add it to the RuleMigrator's ```create_post_requests``` method, where the batched payloads are created in memory.)
+Note that this tool does not currently save the potentially batched JSON payloads (for a ruleset JSON file size of 120 MB, the required series of 5 MB files, for example), and only single complete ruleset files are ever written.
+(If this functionality is needed, add it to the RuleMigrator's ```create_post_requests``` method, where the batched payloads are created in memory.)

 ## An Example of Migrating Rules from 1.0 to 2.0 <a id="example" class="tall">&nbsp;</a>